This article is part of a larger series on Business Financing.

 Improving Your Fixed Charge Coverage Ratio

-- Refinance higher interest rate debt: Consolidating any high-interest-rate debts into another loan with a lower interest rate will bring down interest expense.
-Applying for a business loan is a common approach that businesses will take to manage their debt and improve their cash flow.
+- Refinance higher interest rate debt: Consolidating high-interest-rate debts into another loan with a lower interest rate will bring down interest expense.
+Applying for a business loan is a common approach businesses will take to manage their debt and improve their cash flow.